- Photos by Ava Barlow

-Above all, we learned that state NAACP President the Rev. William Barber, the Raleigh 4’s black minister, fully intends to put Raleigh into the history books as the Southern capital city where right-wing efforts to re-segregate the public schools a half-century after the Brown ruling were smashed by mass protests.
+Above all, we learned that state NAACP President the Rev. William Barber, the Raleigh 4’s black minister, fully intends to put Raleigh into the history books as the Southern capital city where Republican efforts to re-segregate the public schools a half-century after the Brown ruling were smashed by a latter-day civil rights movement.
 Barber called on the community to rise up and “speak in a massive way” at a protest in Raleigh on July 20, a Tuesday when a regular school board meeting is scheduled.

 Barber said the time and place of the protest will be announced shortly.
 He called on religious leaders, parents, students and the 93 organizations in the HK on J Coalition to join him, and he vowed “to fight in every arena, and give no quarter,” in opposing school resegregation in Wake County and throughout North Carolina.